Chapter 15: The Voice

 would be taking that call.
 When that call was made, I believe that

-that for sure, but here is what I do know.
-Bartee called our command
+here is what I do know.
+Bartee called our command post and said his

-post and said his point man believed that there was an enemy force
+point man believed that an enemy force was located directly in front of

-located directly in front of us.
-Dick did not hesitate to tell us to
+us.
+Dick did not hesitate to tell us to turn around and backtrack the

-turn around and backtrack the way we came.
-He also told Bartee to mark
+way we came.
+He also told Bartee to mark our present location on the

-our present location on the map.
-He finished his transmission with the
+map.
+He finished his transmission with the following statement.
+"America

-following statement.
-"America makes plenty of bombs.
-We will bomb this
+makes plenty of bombs.
+We will bomb this spot tonight and see if there

-spot tonight and see if there is anything out there to the front of your
+is anything out there to the front of your patrol.
+I am not going to

-patrol.
-I am not going to take a chance of getting any of you men hurt".
+take a chance of getting any of you men hurt".
+We then backtracked

-We then backtracked exactly as Dick had ordered us to do.
-When our
+exactly as Dick had ordered us to do.
+When our patrol reached our base

-patrol reached our base camp, I cannot describe how relieved everyone
+camp, I cannot describe how relieved everyone felt.
+There had been no

-was uncanny to think that we felt so much relief for seemingly no
+that we felt so much relief for seemingly no reason.
+Even after

 It was now mid-afternoon, and we were already looking forward to